EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

 ... which indicates the "left side" of the locative preposition (i.e. the first, or left argument) and the place where that thing should end up.
 Note that this normalized form allows the inspector to ignore what the preposition actually *is* and just deal with "the place the left side should end up", thus allowing the copy code to be generalized.

 Next, we need a way for `copy_v_1` to normalize its scopal argument.
 We can add a `normalize` argument to `ExecutionContext._call_predication()` that simply asks for predications of type "norm" when it is set.
-That, along with allowing "norm" as an extension in the `Predication` decorator, is all that is needed:
+That, along with allowing "norm" as a kind of predication in the `Predication` decorator, is all that is needed:

 ~~~
 class ExecutionContext(object):